lagbolt/catalog-errors/LC/README.md

 The table can be specified either by name or by schema and name (e.g., "schema_name.table_name").

-The program will check the subject headings in the 6xx fields of the input with the LoC subject headings and list fields where there is a discrepancy.
+The program will check the subject headings in the 6xx fields of the input against the LoC subject terms in the lcsh-subject-terms.txt file print out fields where there is a discrepancy.

-The program will list each bad heading once, and also provide a summary with counts.
+The program will list each 'bad' heading once, and also provide a summary with counts.
 If you want every occurrence of a bad heading listed, you'll need to edit the code (specifically the errorSet variable).

 The output is a bit idiosyncratic.
 A code is appended to each subfield, as follows:
     Y - found in the LCSH